-employee-related expenses, which include salaries, benefits and stock-based compensation; and facilities and other allocated expenses, which include direct and allocated expenses for rent and maintenance of facilities, depreciation and amortization expense and other supplies.
+expenses associated with supplies and materials consumed in connection with our research operations; employee-related expenses, which include salaries, benefits and stock-based compensation; and facilities and other allocated expenses, which include direct and allocated expenses for rent and maintenance of facilities, depreciation and amortization expense and other supplies.

-We expect our unpartnered research and development expenses will increase substantially in the future as we progress the development of tenapanor and our other our internal product candidates, advance our discovery research projects into the preclinical stage and continue our early stage research including further development of our APECCS cell-culture system.
+We expect our research and development expenses for the remainder of 2016 to increase substantially from the levels incurred in the six months ended June 30, 2016, as we progress the development of tenapanor, RDX227675 and our other our internal product candidates, advance our discovery research projects into the preclinical stage and continue our early stage research including further development of our proprietary drug discovery and design platform.
 The process of conducting preclinical studies and clinical trials necessary to obtain regulatory approval is costly and time consuming.
-We or our collaboration partner(s) may never succeed in achieving marketing approval for any of our product candidates.
+We may never succeed in achieving marketing approval for any of our product candidates.
 The probability of success of each of the product candidates may be affected by numerous factors, including preclinical data, clinical data, competition, manufacturing capability and commercial viability.

-Many of our product development programs are at an early stage; therefore, the successful development of our product candidates is highly uncertain and may not result in approved products.
+The successful development of our product candidates is highly uncertain and may not result in approved products.
 Completion dates and completion costs can vary significantly for each product candidate and are difficult to predict.
 Given the uncertainty associated with clinical trial enrollment and the risks inherent in the development process, we are unable to determine the duration and completion costs of current or future clinical trials of our product candidates or if and to what extent we will generate revenues from the commercialization and sale of any of our product candidates.
 We anticipate that we will make determinations as to which programs to pursue and how much funding to direct to each program on an ongoing basis in response to the scientific and clinical success of each product candidate, as well as an ongoing assessment as to each product candidate s commercial potential.
-We will need to raise additional capital or may seek additional collaboration partnerships in the future in order to complete the development and commercialization of our product candidates, including tenapanor.
+We will need to raise additional capital or may seek additional collaboration partnerships in the future in order to complete the development and commercialization of our product candidates, including tenapanor and RDX227675.